The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Lemang

-Lemang, also known as “sticky rice in bamboo” in mainland Southeast Asia, is a mixture of coconut milk, salt and glutinous rice, wrapped together in a banana leaf (lerek), then cooked in bamboo over an open fire.
+Lemang, also known as “sticky rice in bamboo” in mainland Southeast Asia, is a mixture of coconut milk, salt and glutinous rice, all wrapped together in a banana leaf (lerek), then cooked in bamboo over an open fire.
 This combination of cooked coconut milk and salt results in a sweet and savory taste.

 Lemang takes roughly 4 hours to prepare